b33f/ian/content/blog/the-human-touch/index.md

 ---

-## Scattered Spider
+## Scattered Spider 🕷

 **Scattered Spider** also known as 0ktapus, Starfraud, UNC3944, Scatter Swine, Octo Tempest, and Muddled Libra are a threat actor who have been recently hitting some of the largest companies around and primarily using social engineering techniques against their IT service providers to cause $ millions if not billions in damages.

 You can read more about the group with intelligence data from, [Crowdstrike](https://www.crowdstrike.com/en-us/blog/crowdstrike-services-observes-scattered-spider-escalate-attacks/) and [Google / Mandiant](https://cloud.google.com/blog/topics/threat-intelligence/unc3944-proactive-hardening-recommendations)

-Let's look at a couple of their recent attacks.
+Let's look at a couple of their recent attacks, for which a florida man was recently [sentenced to 10 years in prison](https://krebsonsecurity.com/2025/08/sim-swapper-scattered-spider-hacker-gets-10-years/).

 ## Case Study: **Marks & Spencer** Attack